Forgot password

 Fans can't wait anymore.

-The Counter-Strike community has speculated on a dozen different release dates for CS2 since the closed beta kicked off in March and everybody got it wrong.
-By the looks of it, Valve is getting ready to release CS2 at the end of September 2023.
+The Counter-Strike community speculated on a dozen different release dates for CS2 since the closed beta kicked off in March 2023, and it was clear quickly that everybody got it wrong.

 Recommended Videos

-Though the game looks like CS:GO at first glance, Valve made a lot of changes to make CS2 a unique product.
-If you, like me, can’t wait to play a lot of CS2, here’s everything you need to know about its release date and what to new Counter-Strike title brings to the table.
+Though the game looked like CS:GO at first glance, Valve made a lot of changes to make CS2 a unique product.
+Here’s everything you need to know about CS2‘s release date and what the new Counter-Strike title brings to the table.

 Was CS2 delayed?

-CS2 hasn’t been delayed as far as we know.
-Valve said when the closed beta started in March that CS2 would launch in the summer of 2023, but the developer never disclosed if it was talking about summer in the U.S. or elsewhere.
+CS2 wasn’t delayed (as far as we know).
+When the closed beta started in March, Valve said CS2 would launch in the summer of 2023, but the developer never disclosed if it was talking about summer in the U.S. or elsewhere.

 A cobblestone street and a yellow building, marking the location of the B bombsite on Inferno in CS2.